 Serve has some pros and cons.
-The good is that there are no account opening fees, monthly or annual fees to use the card, unlike some other prepaid credit cards (The Approved Card), assuming you meet the requirements.
+The good is that there are no account opening fees, monthly or annual fees to use the card, unlike some other prepaid credit cards (The Approved Card), assuming you meet the rather simple requirements.

 And if you only plan to load money to your Serve Card via ACH (which is free) and/or credit card, then it could be a nice extension to an otherwise boring checking account.

 But if you load money via the other methods, it could get expensive in a hurry, and really might be more trouble than it’s worth.

 Sure, it might be cool to use all the social features Serve offers, but many of the brick-and-mortar banks are catching up, and beginning to offer apps and other 2.0 stuff to make their products more appealing to today’s youth.

 So Serve could wind up being somewhat redundant (and expensive) for some customers.
 Be sure to also check out American Express Bluebird, which offers different benefits with fewer fees.